 While the absolute yields of the four-year rotation were highest in 2016 and 2018, we are most interested in how the four-year rotation performs RELATIVE to the two-year system.
-The size of the points on the right panel represent this relative difference, and it shows that in 2013 (a hot and dry year) the four year performed better than the two year, even though absolute yields were low.
+The size of the points on the right panel represents this relative difference, and it shows that in 2013 (a hot and dry year) the four-year system performed better than the two-year system, even though absolute yields were low.
 Detail Report the statistical significance of the higher yield, rooting depth, root biomass and penetration resistance in the Abstract and Highlights.
 The Conclusions (L258) that the result is 'novel' is inconsistent with many papers referred to in the manuscript.
 The renumbering of lines makes it difficult to review the manuscript.
 Please stick to one system in any resubmission.
 The references are reported in several different formats and should be standardised.